All Products

 Logtail operational log (ilogtail.LOG)

 The ilogtail.LOG file records the operational logs of Logtail.
-The levels of logs in ascending order are INFO, WARN, and ERROR.
+The log levels, in ascending order, are INFO, WARN, and ERROR.
 You can ignore logs at the INFO level.

-If a log collection error occurs, troubleshoot using the error type and Logtail logs.
+If a collection error occurs, troubleshoot based on the error type and the Logtail operational log.
+How to view Logtail collection errors.

 Note

-If you submit a ticket due to a Logtail collection error, upload the log file to the ticket.
+If you submit a ticket for a Logtail collection error, be sure to upload this log file.

 • File path